3rekse/makecode-omarillo-logo-lesson4/README.md

 ## Step 4
 ** Follow Along**

 You can even change the color more than once.
-After moving forwards, change the color to *blue* and move forwards again.
+After moving forwards, add another ⇢set turtle's pen color to ▢⇠ block and change the color to *blue* then add forwards again.
 ```blocks
 turtle.showTurtle()
 turtle.setPenColor(2)